ivymyt/tinykern.js/README.md

 If you'd still like to select the nth character, use `:nth-child()`.

 `.char-a` versus `.char-cap-a` doesn't account for `text-transform`; you'll have to do that yourself.

-## Todo

-* Make this usable on things with element children.